aiman-al-masoud/deixiscript/README.md

 - tell()/instantiateConcept() are currently serializing 'thing' as partial information in "has" without "as".
 Is this a problem?

 ## Problems

-- if tell() gets a derived property that is also a has-formula, it will ignore the derived property and just serialize the formula as is.

 - possible problem with where in instantiateConcept() and multiple legal values on same attribute.